AnilPantula/Industrial-Water-Tank-Process-Control-System/README.md

 ## 📈 Results

-- ✔ Developed a complete PLC program for a continuous fill, heat, and drain process
+- ✔ Developed a complete PLC program for a fully automatic car wash sequence
-- ✔ Implemented analog tank-level simulation with high and low setpoint control
+- ✔ Designed timer-based, state-driven ladder logic with automatic transitions
-- ✔ Designed timer-based, state-driven ladder logic with automatic cycling
+- ✔ Integrated vehicle-detection and limit-switch sensing for positioning
-- ✔ Interlocked the fill and drain valves to prevent conflicting operation
+- ✔ Built a FactoryTalk View HMI for real-time process monitoring
-- ✔ Built a FactoryTalk View HMI with live tank animation and process status
+- ✔ Verified PLC I/O and HMI communication on physical Allen-Bradley hardware
-- ✔ Verified continuous automatic operation on physical Allen-Bradley hardware
+- ✔ Validated the full cycle, automatic reset, and Master Stop safety response

 ---